saltstack/salt/doc/topics/releases/oxygen.rst

 **Master configuration**

-To simply enable it by default, accepting all kind of minions, is enough to set it to True:
+To simply enable it by default, accepting all kinds of minions, it is enough to set it to True:

 .. code-block:: yaml

        discovery: true

-Sub-option `mapping` allows autodiscovery help Minions to find a proper Master for them.
+Sub-option `mapping` allows autodiscovery to help Minions to find a proper Master for them.
 The mapping contains just an arbitrary set of key/value strings that would match either any of them or all of them.
 Default is empty.

 Example: